briansimiyuj/doctor-appointment-app/README.md

       ViewNoteModal component will be used to display the full content of a note in a modal

         1. Reuse ModalHeader and pass title and `closeViewNote` function from Notes Tab Context as props
+        2. Create a ModalBody component and mount it on the ViewNoteModal component.
+It will display the full content of the note

 ### Settings Context